Geonkick-Synthesizer/geonkick/README.md

 * If the key is released before all the percussion length is played, Geonkick will apply a 30ms linear decay to avoid sharp cut of the sound.

-* If the controls are changed during the play of the bit, there will not be any change in the sound during the play of the current bit, the next bit/bits will contain the change, i.e. the next press of the keys.
-This is done to avoid distortion of the shape of the current generated bit.
+* If the controls are changed during the play of the beat, there will not be any change in the sound during the play of the current beat, the next beat/beats will contain the change, i.e. the next press of the keys.
+This is done to avoid distortion of the shape of the current generated beat (percussion).
 This effect of no change is more evident when the percussion length is big, like 4 seconds.

 * Geonkick is monophonic.
 Pressing more keys at once will not result in the desired sound or even no sound.